-Understanding the myriad digital marketing definitions associated with modern customer databases and navigating the continually evolving martech maze are two tall tasks for brands today.
+Understanding the myriad digital marketing definitions related to modern customer databases and navigating the evolving martech maze are two tall tasks for brands today.

 - “Do I and other members on my team have the requisite knowledge to own and operate a given data-driven marketing solution on a day-to-day basis?”

 - “Will we need assistance from marketing operations, data scientists, or IT specialists to set up and onboard certain martech (or even manage it over time)?”

 - “Can the customer database software we ultimately go with ‘speak’ with other platforms in our martech stack, or do we need to create custom connections?”

 The list goes on and on, of course.